 See GHF At These Events!

-Carol Malueg, M.A., GCT, 2e, is a learning coach and consultant, specializing in gifted and twice-exceptional education and support.
-Carol serves on the Board of Directors for the Minnesota Council for the Gifted and Talented (MCGT) and the Gifted Homeschoolers Forum (GHF).
-She was honored with the MCGT Friend of the Gifted Award in 2020.
-Carol has trained hundreds of Supporting Emotional Needs of the Gifted (SENG) Model Parent Group Facilitators worldwide and was awarded the SENG Presidential Award for Distinguished Service in 2021.
+Carol Malueg, M.A.
+GCT, 2e, is the mother of 2 gifted adults, works in the field of gifted education and support, and volunteers with several state and national organizations that support gifted kids and their families.
+Carol sits on the Board of Directors for the Gifted Homeschoolers Forum (GHF) and the Minnesota Council for the Gifted and Talented (MCGT).
+She is the recipient of the MCGT Friend of the Gifted Award and the Supporting Emotional Needs of the Gifted (SENG) Presidential Award for Distinguished Service.
 She has worked on three Javits Grant research projects focused on improving identification of and services for gifted at-risk students.
-Her company, Gifted Roads, addresses the gifted and multi-exceptional experience across the lifespan. https://giftedroads.com
+Carol currently works as a Learning Coach, Educational Consultant, and Caregiver Conversations Facilitator.
+Her business, Gifted Roads LLC, addresses the gifted and multi-exceptional experience across the lifespan.
+Her first book, The Road to Positive Advocacy for Your Gifted Child, will be published in June 2025 by Prufrock Press.

 Fueling Creativity in Education Podcast